|Nutrition Facts (per serving)|

 This traditional hearty meatless soup, known as zupa grzybowa in Polish is a national culinary treasure.
 Mushroom hunters, who seek out borowiki mushrooms in fall, dry them for use year-round.
 The soup combines dried, reconstituted mushrooms, stock, and either cooked with barley or served with kluski (Polish noodles), finished with sour cream before serving.

 This soup is representative of the sour soups popular with Eastern Europeans—the Slovaks, Rusyns, and Ukrainians have their machanka, the Romanians have their ciorba, the Poles and Russians have their barszcz, żurek, chłodnik, and so on.

-- 4 ounces dried mushrooms (Polish borowiki or dried Italian porcini mushrooms)
+4 ounces dried mushrooms, such as Polish borowiki or Italian porcini

 3 1/2 cups hot water